lmammino/realtime-transport-dashboards/README.md

 DELETE `/dashboard/{dashboard_id}/widget/{widget_id}`: deletes an existing widget from a dashboard

-## Cleanup
+## AWS Cleanup

-If you want to remove all the resources created by this project you can simply run:
+If you want to remove all the resources created by this project from your AWS account you can simply run:

 ```bash
 npm run cleanup